Mistra Geopolitics researchers were quoted in over 500 news media articles in 2022, a 23% increase in media exposure compared to 2021.

 Experts shared the latest insights from the research themes of food security, sustainable oceans, decarbonization and foresight in Sigtuna.

-SIPRI's Emilie Broek presented new research on how Civil Society Organizations engage in Arctic Governance at Arctic Frontiers 2023.
+SIPRI's Research Analyst, Emilie Broek, shared how Civil Society Organizations engage in Arctic Governance at Arctic Frontiers 2023.

 In a new film experts discuss the importance of foresight, emerging technologies and artificial intelligence to achieve the SDGs.